mjhito/sbom-admission-policy-demo/README.md

 # SBOM Admission Policy Demo

-This demo showcases how to use Gatekeeper and Ratify alongside Snyk SBOM CLI tools to ensure that only images with valid SBOMs and Snyk vulnerability scans are deployed to a Kubernetes environment.
+This demo showcases how to use Snyk SBOM CLI alongside Gatekeeper (OPA) and Ratify.dev to ensure that only images with valid SBOMs and Snyk vulnerability scans are deployed to a Kubernetes environment.

 ## Deployment Diagram